manassx/Cursor-Gallery/android app/AI_INTEGRATION_CONTEXT.md

 ## Winning Pitch (For Judges)

-> "Vibestate brings AI creativity tools directly to your fingertips—no cloud, no privacy concerns, completely offline.
-Our Palette Architect turns vibe prompts into dynamic gallery atmospheres in seconds.
-The Sequence Oracle analyzes your images and reorders them for maximum emotional impact, turning a random collection into a curated visual journey.
-And our AI Critic provides instant, constructive feedback on composition, emotion, and storytelling—all without sending a single pixel to the cloud.
+> "Vibestate brings AI creativity tools directly to your fingertips—no cloud, no privacy concerns,
+> completely offline.
+Our Palette Architect turns vibe prompts into dynamic gallery atmospheres in
+> seconds.
+The Sequence Oracle analyzes your images and reorders them for maximum emotional impact,
+> turning a random collection into a curated visual journey.
+And our AI Critic provides instant,
+> constructive feedback on composition, emotion, and storytelling—all without sending a single pixel
+> to the cloud.
 This is what privacy-first creative AI looks like."

 ---

 ## For Next Agent: What You Need to Do

+**CRITICAL FIRST STEP**: Fix the model inference issue.
+The model loads successfully but `RunAnywhere.generateStream()` returns 0 tokens.
+THIS MUST BE FIXED FIRST.

 **Read this document fully.** Then:

-1. **Start with model loading**: Get Qwen 2.5 0.5B downloaded and loaded in AI Studio screen.
-Test by tapping "Compose Atmosphere" in gallery editor with a simple prompt.
-Confirm you get a real response (even if it's not perfect).

-2. **Fix prompts**: The current prompts in `AiOrchestrator.kt` are placeholders.
-Replace them with the templates above and tune until JSON parses correctly.
+1. **FIX MODEL GENERATION**: Get ANYTHING to generate.
+Even "Hello World".
+This is mandatory.

+2. **Once generation works**:
+    - Test with mood preset prompts
+    - Parse JSON responses
+    - Apply to gallery

 3. **Wire outputs**: Make sure mood presets actually change the gallery animation type, sequence oracle actually reorders images, and critique scores persist.